 - the level of parental responsibility that each parent will have,

-- a detailed parenting plan that establishes which nights the children will spend with each parent, know as time sharing (formerly child custody)
+- a detailed parenting plan that establishes which nights the children will spend with each parent, know as child custody time sharing,

 - the amount of child support that will have to be paid.

-The parental responsibilities of a divorcing couple comes in three forms:
+The parental responsibilities of a divorcing couple come in three forms:

 - shared parental responsibility, with ultimate decision making authority resting with one parent and

 Florida family courts favor shared parental responsibility of child custody.
 Parents who operate under this arrangement have equal decision-making authority on all of the major issues in a child's life.
 This holds true regardless of the percent of overnight stays each one of them has with their children.

 Shared parental responsibility with ultimate decision-making authority means that, while the parents must consult with each other regarding major decisions, the parent with ultimate decision-making authority has the "final say" if there is a disagreement.

 Finally, sole parental responsibility, which is rarely ordered, vests one parent with the ability to unilaterally make all parenting decisions without even consulting with the other parent.

 Time-sharing is the form of child custody and support used in Florida's no fault divorce laws.
 It is governed by Chapter 61.13, Florida Statutes.
 It lists several factors that a court must consider before establishing a parenting plan.
 However, all of the listed factors collectively fall under the umbrella of "the best interests of the child."